Rooyca/upload-nextcloud-cli/README.md

 - [x] Add support for changing the file name
 - [ ] On Windows, add support for choosing verbose or not
 - [x] Add colors to Python script
-- [ ] On Windows, add option to load a custom path for CURL
+- [x] On Windows, add option to load ~a custom path for~ CURL from Chocolatey